raneem-yad/project-portfolio-3/README.md

 -   The code for clearing the terminal was adapted from a solution found on [stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)
 -   The styling and text effects were inspired by and adapted from the [commandline-budgetapp ](https://github.com/adamsburge/commandline-budgetapp)
--   The code for linking to and manipulating the Google Spreadsheet was  ispired and adapted from the Code Institute Love Sandwiches tutorial.
+-   The code for linking to and manipulating the Google Spreadsheet was  inspired and adapted from the Code Institute Love Sandwiches tutorial.

 ## Acknowledgements